 EXPOSURE PATHWAY AND/OR SAMPLE NUMBER OF REPRESENTATIVE SAMPLES AND SAMPLE LOCATIONS ^(a) SAMPLING AND COLLECTION FREQUENCY TYPE AND FREQUENCY OF ANALYSIS 4.
 INGESTION a.
-Milk Gamma isotopic ^{(d)(k)} and I-131 analysis monthly.
+Milk Samples from milking animals from at least one location within 10 miles distance having the highest dose potential, if available. ^(h) Monthly in the first half of the month.
+Gamma isotopic ^{(d)(k)} and I-131 analysis monthly.
 Samples from location within 10 miles distance where milking animals are known to be on pasture.
-If unavailable, collect an additional sample from the location with the highest dose potential, if available. (h) Monthly during the grazing season, in the second half of the month.
+If unavailable, collect an additional sample from the location with the highest dose potential, if available. ^(m) Monthly during the grazing season, in the second half of the month.
 Gamma isotopic ^{(d)(k)} and I-131 analysis monthly.
 Sample from milking animals at a control location greater than 30 km (18.6 miles) and in a sector not likely to be influenced by CGS. ^(I) Monthly Gamma isotopic ^{(d)(k)} and I-131 analysis monthly.

 - (a) Specific parameters of distance and direction sector relative to the reactor are provided for each sample location in Table 5-1.
 Refer to Radiological Assessment Branch Technical Position, Revision 1, November 1979.
 Deviations are permitted from the required sampling schedule if specimens are unobtainable due to circumstances such as hazardous conditions, seasonal unavailability, and malfunction of automatic sampling equipment.
 When sample media is unobtainable due to equipment malfunction, corrective actions should be taken to ensure equipment is returned to Functional status prior to the end of the next sampling period.
-In some cases, alternate sample collection may be substituted for the missing specimen. - (d) Gamma isotopic analysis means the identification and quantification of gamma-emitting radionuclides that may be attributable to the effluents from the facility. - (h) If no milk producers within 10 miles are available, samples of three types of broad leaf vegetation or feed grown near 2 offsite locations with higher predicted ground level D/Q values may be sampled monthly during the growing season in lieu of milk sampling. - (k) If Cs-134 or Cs-137 is measured in an individual milk sample in excess of 30 pCi/L, then Sr-90 analysis shall be performed. - (I) If no milk producers within 10 miles are available and sampling per footnote (h) is performed, obtain samples of similar broadleaf vegetation or feed grown at locations greater than 30 km from CGS and in sectors not likely to be influenced by CGS monthly in lieu of control milk sampling.
+In some cases, alternate sample collection may be substituted for the missing specimen. - (d) Gamma isotopic analysis means the identification and quantification of gamma-emitting radionuclides that may be attributable to the effluents from the facility. - (k) If Cs-134 or Cs-137 is measured in an individual milk sample in excess of 30 pCi/L, then Sr-90 analysis shall be performed. - (I) If no milk producers within 10 miles are available and sampling per footnote (h) is performed, obtain samples of similar broadleaf vegetation or feed grown at locations greater than 30 km from CGS and in sectors not likely to be influenced by CGS monthly in lieu of control milk sampling. - (m) If no milk producers within 10 miles are available, samples of three types of broad leaf vegetation or feed grown near 2 offsite locations with higher predicted ground level D/Q values may be sampled monthly during the growing season in lieu of milk sampling.